Category Archives: Dharma

 How can this be so?
 Right speech is not determined by how it looks to others.
-It is determined by the intent of the speaker.
+It is determined by the intent of the speaker and the context in which it is spoken.
 It can look divisive, harsh and anything but compassionate.
 But if it nudges the listener and the speaker in the direction of honesty, self-examination and awakening, then it is skillful.

 (One caveat: if you’re reading this you’re not likely a Buddha (harsh, I know).
 So, be cautious with the name-calling and attitude when debating others.
 If the mythology around the guy was any indication, he was likely perceived as being compassionate even when calling a person “stupid.”)

 The Wrong Speech Cop-Out

 Some people use right speech as a cop-out, as an excuse for not confronting bone-headed superstitious thinking or even injustice when it presents itself.
 For example, deciding not to tell a person that they are hurting others, when they clearly are, is an example of wrong speech.
 This is not at all academic.
 Consider for a moment the many scandals in Sanghas that began with a teacher verbally harassing and belittling students.
 The most common question after such scandals is: why didn’t anybody say anything?
 In such instances right speech would be considered harsh and divisive if it were done at the appropriate time.